Demographics of Germany: 1990–today

 In the new federal states the fertility rate of college-educated women is now higher than that of those without college degrees.
 Differences in value priorities and the better availability of childcare in the eastern states are discussed as possible reasons.

 In 2019, the non-profit Austrian Institute of Economic Research and the Bertelsmann Stiftung published a study about the economic impact of demographics.
 The researchers assume a reduction in the per capita income of €3,700 until 2040.

 Population

 The contemporary demographics of Germany used to also be measured by a series of full censuses mandated by the state, with the most recent held in 1987.
 Since reunification, German authorities rely on a micro census.

 Demographic statistics according to the World Population Review.
-Due to the privacy concerns of the German population after reunification, Germany didn't hold a regular census until the EU-mandated 2011 German Census.
+Due to the privacy concerns of the German population after reunification, Germany did not hold a regular census until the EU-mandated 2011 German Census.
 The requirement was met with large disapproval.
 As required by the EU, Germany now continues to hold censuses every 10 years.